Building an Employee Engagement Plan – Mistakes, Steps, & Tips

 The case for employee engagement is strong – it’s not just a fluffy corporate concept but a key driver of company performance.
 Research by Gartner reveals that higher employee engagement is associated with tangible benefits for organizations, such as increased revenue growth, net profit margin, customer satisfaction, and earnings per share.

 Despite the widely recognized importance of employee engagement, recent statistics paint a bleak picture.
-Gallup's yearly State of The Workplace report reveals a significant decline in employee engagement, with a staggering [85%] of employees not engaged at work.
-This marks the lowest level of employee engagement in 11 years, highlighting the urgent need for action.
+Gallup's 2026 yearly State of The Workplace report reveals a significant decline in employee engagement to an all-time low of 20%.

 So, how can businesses achieve such a nebulous goal?
 It would be similar to trying to reach a personal goal, like being happier and leading a more fulfilling life.
 Of course, these goals can't be reached overnight by implementing one or two changes in your life.
 It is a multi-step process that requires strategic thinking.